Wheaton choirs keep the music flowing

 Choir members are getting increasingly acclimated to the technical side of virtual rehearsals.
 Harbold provides practice files of actual singers for the students to learn the music, and works with them to determine the optimal environment and tools to submit the best recordings.

 Now he is collaborating with the choirs on a number of projects.
-The Chorale’s first project is a homecoming piece called “The Road Home,” which will be made into a video with the students’ individual submissions.
-The students record their work over a guide track that includes a recording provided by Hirst, a soprano.
+The Chorale’s first project was a homecoming piece called “The Road Home,” which was made into a video with the students’ individual submissions.
+The students recorded their work over a guide track that included a recording provided by Hirst, a soprano.

 With both groups, Harbold is working on the highlight event of the semester: the Vespers concert, which will translate the long-standing college tradition, with its wide range of musical styles, into a virtual environment.

 The concert will include at least one piece recorded in person by musicians.
 For one selection, singers will record over an accompaniment track provided by the Wheaton Sinfonietta (led by Del Case, associate professor of music), which will perform the piece in Cole Memorial Chapel for the recording session.

 Harbold is using Logic Pro digital audio software to assemble, align and edit the audio tracks.
 In Adobe Premiere Pro, he layers and synchronizes the video tracks, combining them with the final audio mix, and with additional video and images.